 A recent Winnipeg School Division bus policy has sparked outcry from many parents.
 As a means to cut costs, the WSD is ending a policy that previously allowed children who didn’t qualify to take the bus to be included, provided that parents paid a monthly fee to cover costs, there was space on the bus, and that the bus did not need to be rerouted.
 This is causing panic amongst parents whose children require transportation to school from daycare, but will no longer be included because the school only considers the home address for pickup.The division’s current policy will only allow students who live further than 1.6 km from the school to take the bus.
 Read the full CBC article here.

 We recognize that this is one of the many challenges parents face when getting their children to school.
 Our Active and Safe Routes to School program specializes in active school travel, so we are responding by advocating for active transportation as a healthy and meaningful alternative.
-To do this, we will outline the responsibilities of School Divisions with respect to active school travel and our solutions for the most common challenges parents face with active school travel.
+To do this, we will outline the responsibilities of School Divisions with respect to active school travel and our solutions for the most common challenges parents face with active school travel and when to go with it.

 SCHOOL DIVISION RESPONSIBILITIES